AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What kind of car insurance do I need in Texas?

-You need at least $30,000 of coverage for bodily injury liability per person, up to a total of $60,000 for bodily injury per accident, and $25,000 for property damage liability insurance per accident, to be legally insured in Texas.
+Texas requires at least $30,000 of coverage for bodily injury liability per person, up to a total of $60,000 for bodily injury per accident, and $25,000 for property damage liability insurance per accident..
 However, these amounts are the bare minimum amount of insurance you need.
 To protect yourself in case of damage to your vehicle or medical bills for you and your passengers, we recommend additional insurance such as collision and comprehensive coverage, medical payments coverage, and uninsured/underinsured motorist coverage.

 Is Texas a no-fault insurance state?